queryluke/masseffect-5e/static/data/rules/08-08-other-rules.md

 by Sectors (the large groupings of clusters) or by clusters.

 ### Variant: Mining & Probes
-Ships can be equipped with Mining Probes for the cost of 100 credits/probe.
+Ships can be equipped with Mining Probes.
+Each probe costs 100 credits and ships have a capacity based on its size:
+10 for frigates, 20 for carriers, 50 for cruisers, and 100 for dreadnoughts.
 When orbiting a celestial body, an operative can use the ship's SSC system to expend a Mining Probe and make a DC 15 Intelligence (Investigation) check.
 The DC of this check is determined by how "rich" the planet is.